China flash HSBC PMI edges up in Oct but no indication of turnaround yet

 Chinese officials have indicated they would be willing to tolerate slightly slower growth as long as the jobs market continues to hold up, which would argue against the need for the central bank to take more forceful measures such as rate cuts.

-Keeping the labour market healthy is a top policy priority for Chinese leaders, who fear that widespread unemployment could stir social unrest.
+Keeping the labor market healthy is a top policy priority for Chinese leaders, who fear that widespread unemployment could stir social unrest.

 The flash PMI employment sub-index, although still indicating a contraction for the 11th straight month, posted a substantial improvement that was largely responsible for the higher headline figure, said Julian Evans-Pritchard, an economist at Capital Economics, in a research note.